GregoriaRamirez/gregoriaramirez.github.io/artifact-algorithms.md

 ```

 ➡️ I moved chart creation into its own function.
 This separates visualization from filtering and makes it reusable across the dashboard.
-The chart below shows the pie chart filtered by breed
+“The chart below shows the updated visualization filtered by breed.”

 ![Filtered Chart](/assets/FilteredChart.png)